Zfalgout/DropBoxer/DropBoxer/README.txt

 Storing user info in the keychain so he or she doesn't have to log into DB each time the app runs.
 Think of a better place for DB authentication.
 Allow the user to edit the photo before upload.
+Update the progress circle color to match the checkmark of the success message.